 Below are detail images of the children’s rock glyphs - they strike me as the type of stick figure drawing all little ones create early on.
 I fear the photos aren’t the best but we were hunting mustangs with long lenses and traveling light so I had to shoot these with my 150-600mm lens at some distance.
 Their significance also did not occur to me until after we’d returned home.
 A return trip to more extensively explore the area and get better images is warranted.

 Also worth noting in the final photograph above is the cross-hatching on the lower right of the rock.
 This has been noted at other sites as well.
 No one knows the meaning of it, however.
-The voices of the Coso people went silent well before the incursion of foreigners and written history.
+The voices of the Coso people went silent well before the incursion of Europeans and written history.
 Still, the clues they did leave are tantalizing.